Case Studies:

 Demand

-The Kanla-on Spring Water Plant (KSWP), owned by La Tondena Distillers Inc., is located some 8km away from the park but draws the source of the spring water it used is located within the park.
+The Kanla-on Spring Water Plant (KSWP), owned by La Tondena Distillers Inc., is located eight kilometres away from the park, but the source of the spring water it uses is located within the park.

 Intermediary